SergeyGurbich/Stylometry/Readme.txt

 This project is aimed to identify an author of a text by their style features.
 It is language-dependent, since the features of authors' style vary for different languages.
-Currently, here is only the version for Russian language, created with Pymorphy2 library.
+Currently, there is only the version for Russian language, created with Pymorphy2 library.